miaisakovic/cycle-quest/README.md

 # Cycle Quest
-Cycle Quest is a game that promotes menstrual education for young teens.
-It won first place as the best overall project at TechNova 2023!
+Cycle Quest is a game that provides teens with informative and engaging content on the menstrual cycle, making learning both fun and captivating!
+It won first place as the best overall project at TechNova.

 For more information, visit: https://devpost.com/software/cycle-quest